The Raven (1915 film)

 The Raven is a stylized silent 1915 American biographical film of Edgar Allan Poe starring Henry B. Walthall as Poe.
-The film was written and directed by Charles Brabin from a 1904 play and 1909 novel by George C. Hazelton.
+The film was written and directed by Charles Brabin from a play by George C. Hazelton.

 Plot

 The film begins by tracing Poe's ancestral heritage before Poe himself is born.
 After the loss of his parents, Poe is taken in by the John and Francis Allan in Richmond, Virginia.
 The film then jumps ahead about 15 years to Poe's time at the University of Virginia.
 Due to debts from playing cards and a growing interest in wine, Poe begins to have difficulties.
 He hallucinates that he has killed a man in a pistol duel.

 Poe meets Virginia and they spend a day together, riding a horse and sitting "beside the glassy pool of romance."
 He tells her a fairy tale, a raven perching on Poe's shoulder as he finishes the story, before they go on a walk together.
 Upon seeing a black slave (listed in the credits only as "Negro") being whipped, he buys the slave with an IOU for $600.00.
 The slave's former owner then goes to John Allan to collect the debt.
 Allan calls Poe a "scoundrel" for causing so many bills.

 After having a drink with his "chum" Tony, Poe goes to visit Virginia.
 Tony follows shortly after and the two compete for Virginia's affection.
 Later, Virginia says she will choose the man who guesses which hand holds a wreath behind her back.
 Poe allows Tony to go first and, though he guesses correctly, Virginia secretly switches the wreath to the other hand so that Poe can win.
 Shortly after, in front of Tony and Virginia, Allan questions Poe's spending habits.
 Allan causes quite a scene, despite his wife's attempts to calm him.
 Poe is asked to leave the Allan family but Virginia offers to come along.
 Poe's recently purchased slave comes along as well.